University Human Resources

 The terminating employee can initially contact their Human Resources office for information about retirement and/or COBRA.

-University Human Resource Services also has two benefit specialists to assist Retirees with IU-sponsored health care programs:
+University Human Resources also has two benefit specialists to assist Retirees with IU-sponsored health care programs:

 Retiree Benefit Specialist